Engjellb/notes-app/README.md

 # notess-app
-An app to maintain notes with PHP and MySQL
+An app to maintain notes with PHP and SQLite

 install composer dependencies through CLI: